-Quality control and validity of results on the cobas® 6800/8800 Systems
+Quality control and validity of results

-- One negative control [(-) C] and one positive control [HEV (+) C] are processed with each batch. - In the cobas[®] 6800/8800 software and/or report, check for flags and their associated results to ensure the batch validity. - The batch is valid if no flags appear for both controls.
+- One negative control [(-) C] and one positive control [HEV (+) C] is processed with each batch. - In the cobas® 6800/8800 software and/or report, check for flags and their associated results to ensure the batch validity. - The batch is valid if no flags appear for both controls.

-Invalidation of results is performed automatically by the cobas[®] 6800/8800 software based on negative and positive control failures.
+Invalidation of results is performed automatically by the cobas® 6800/8800 software based on negative and positive control failures.